Sijmen/temperature/readme.md

  * and DS18B20

 ##Usage
- (sudo) python read.py
+ `(sudo) python read.py`
- Then go to your local couchdb installation to db/_design/temperature/index.html or create your own rewrite rules
+ Then go to your local couchdb installation to `db/_design/temperature/index.html` or create your own rewrite rules.
+Rewrite your db to your db name to keep things working.